Danderson123/primers-containers/README.md

 ### Background

-Containers become even more convenient when you realise we can install multiple pieces of software in a single container.
+Containers become even more convenient when you realise we can install multiple pieces of software in a single image.
 To demonstrate this I have written a second singularity recipe that installs minimap2 like before, but now also installs Samtools and Artemis via Conda, 2 tools that we can use to visualise how well the Nanopore reads map to the reference.
 Samtools is a package we need to convert our SAM file to a BAM file that we can examine with Artemis.

-### Building the singularity container
+### Building the singularity image

-Samtools is available through conda so we will install this in our container first, then use conda to install Artemis.
+Samtools is available through conda so we will install this in our image first, then use conda to install Artemis.

-Let's build the singularity container like this:
+Let's build the singularity image like this:
 ```{bash}
 singularity build --fakeroot task2/minimap2_and_artemis.img task2/minimap2_and_artemis.def
 ```